 - 2. THAT Alistair Groom be re-elected as a director of the company. - 3.
-THAT Matthew Cox be re-elected as a director of the company. - 4.
-THAT Cesare d'Amico be re-elected as a director of the company. - 5.
-THAT David Marock be re-elected as a director of the company. - 6.
-THAT Ricardo Menendez Ross be re-elected as a director of the company
+THAT Alan Cossar be re-elected as a director of the company. - 4.
+THAT Nicolas Hadjioannou be re-elected as a director of the company. - 5.
+THAT Jeremy Grose be re-elected as a director of the company. - 6.
+THAT Ricardo Menendez Ross be re-elected as a director of the company - 7.
+THAT Barnabas Hurst-Bannister be re-elected as a director of the company